text here. Few sentances.PROS

 It looks appealing to cats … and humans.
 Reviewers like Halo's simple ingredients: chicken, liver, carrots, zucchini, peas and the like.
 Like other top-rated canned cat foods, Halo is grain-free -- which experts prefer, as cats are strict carnivores that didn't evolve to digest much grain.
 Some experts say cats can't digest vegetables well, either, but others have no problem with vegetables in cat food.
 Halo canned cat foods include no byproducts and no fillers.
 Halo adds chelated minerals to its cat food, as well, which are easy for cats to absorb.

 A clean recall history.
 "Halo has never been recalled," its website boasts, and a search of the U.S. Food and Drug Administration's website backs that up.
 Halo sources its ingredients from the U.S. only, except for lamb from New Zealand and peas from Canada, a top expert source notes.
-All of its cans are now BPA-free.
-There are no questionable ingredients in the Spot's Stew varieties, but the Spot's Paté varieties contain carageenan.
+All of Halo's cans are now BPA-free.
+There are no questionable ingredients in the Spot's Stew varieties, but the Spot's Paté varieties contain carrageenan.

 Lower in calories than some other premium foods, so you might need to feed more.
-At about $1.65 for a 5.5-ounce can, Halo is relatively pricey.
-In addition, a 5.5-ounce can of Halo contains about 135 to 160 calories (depending on which flavor you pick), so you may need to feed more than with other highly rated brands, such as Nature's Logic Feline Canned Food -- Chicken (Est. $2.50 for a 5.5-oz. can), which provides more than 240 calories per 5.5-ounce can.
+At about $1.50 for a 5.5-ounce can, Halo is relatively pricey.
+In addition, a 5.5-ounce can of Halo contains about 135 to 160 calories (depending on which flavor you pick), so you may need to feed more than with other highly rated brands, such as Nature's Logic Feline Canned Food -- Chicken (Est. $1.52 per 5.5 ounce can, which provides more than 240 calories per 5.5-ounce can.
+Halo cat food also comes in a 3 ounce size.

 Susan Thixton, author of the blog Truth About Pet Food, researches and reviews dozens of cat food brands, including Halo.
 She rates the company -- and its individual flavors of food -- on a five-point scale (though no canned food can earn more than 4 points), with a lot of weight given to ingredient quality.

 Halo Spot's Stew makes this list of the best canned cat foods, compiled by About.com's guide to cats.
 Syufy names the ingredients and notes that it "contains no chemicals, fillers or by-products."